microsoft/unilm/textdiffuser/README.md

 ## :star2:	Highlights

 * We propose **TextDiffuser**, which is a two-stage diffusion-based framework for text rendering.
 It generates accurate and coherent text images from text prompts or additionally with template images, as well as conducting text inpainting to reconstruct incomplete images.
-Relevant resources (e.g., models, dataset, results) are available [here](https://mail2sysueducn-my.sharepoint.com/:f:/g/personal/huangyp28_mail2_sysu_edu_cn/EsFkQTRlOU5GjlD7QFZZmIwBeOa4BZdwd_YNpoLIWL8ffA).

 * We release **MARIO-10M**, containing large-scale image-text pairs with OCR annotations, including text recognition, detection, and character-level segmentation masks.

-* We construct **MARIO-Eval**, a comprehensive text rendering benchmark containing 10k prompts.
+* We construct **MARIO-Eval**, a comprehensive text rendering benchmark containing 10k prompts at [link](https://drive.google.com/file/d/1_tnWtOqC6S4_D4z8bqcBQ9xKPlsoPB0B/view?usp=sharing).

 * We **release the demo** at [link](https://huggingface.co/spaces/JingyeChen22/TextDiffuser).
 Welcome to use and provide feedbacks :hugs:.